A Greek Adventure

 As one can see, Boneparth often takes her tours deep inside caves.
 These caves “are very critical to goddess worship,” she says.
 “They’re natural and wonderful places to worship” with “echoes” and “natural power,” but it’s also an “image of the womb – and if you’re worshipping the mother goddess, what could be better?”

 Maybe this: Turkey in 2001, her next adventure.
-There’s only nine thousand years of women’s history there.
+There are only nine thousand years of women’s history there.
 And a few caves, too.